oasis-open/odata-rapid/docs/rsdl/rapid-pro-rsdl-intro.md

 RAPID supports functions and actions.

 A function takes zero or more input parameters, and returns a value.
-Functions must not have side-affects.
+Functions must not have side effects.

 We can define a "topEmployees" function on our company: